You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 If that’s the case, you’re doing the right thing.
 Thinking carefully about what features you need, what level of experience you have, and how much you’re willing to spend will help you narrow down your choice.

-Since you’re reading this on the Zyro blog, it’ll come as no surprise that we think you should give Zyro’s website builder and eCommerce platform a try.
+Since you’re reading this on the Zyro blog, it’ll come as no surprise that we think you should give Zyro’s website creator and eCommerce platform a try.

 All biases aside, though, here are the 5 of the most compelling reasons you should choose Zyro:

 - Single dashboard.
-Everything, from inventory and product listings to orders, shipping, and customer contact, is managed from one place.
+Forget about hiring a tax professional or a webmaster.
+Everything, from inventory and product listings to orders, tax, shipping, and customer contact, is managed from one place and taken care of automatically.

 - Omnichannel.
 Sync up and sell across platforms like Amazon and Facebook, and share your message on multiple social media, search, and other ad networks.